 22 Aug The Skoolie Home Series: How to Gut Your Bus

-Gutting a bus is no easy project.
+Gutting Your bus is no easy project.
 You bought a school bus to convert into a home on wheels!
-Yay, your Skoolie dream is getting started.
+Yay, your skoolie dream is getting started.
 But wait.
 Are you asking yourself, “Now that I have a bus, where do I start?”
+How to Gut Your Bus will help you out.

 Discouraged conversion owners will email me about how overwhelming it is to get the conversion moving at more than a turtle’s pace due to not knowing what to do first, second, and so on.

 So, if you are one of those people, don’t throw down that grinder and walk off just yet.
-Keep reading about the first step in a bus conversion – Gutting a Bus.
+Keep reading about the first step our Skoolie Homes Series: How to Gut Your Bus.
 Then, check back because we are starting a Conversion Series.
 Each month, we will go over part of a school bus conversion.

 Let me say that as tempting as it is to just sit on a bus seat dreaming about your bus conversion and the endless adventures you are going to have, it is time to get your butt in gear.
 Get off the bus and find the tools needed to remove the seats.
 It’s time to get this dream started!